teleport-network/teleport-documents/intro/README.md

 In the above example, a token-transfer contract not only generates the cross-chain token transfer sub-packet, but also provides a cross-chain funding pool for cross-chain liquidity.

-The teleport funding pool can be harnessed via a "two hops" transaction.
+The teleport funding pool can be utilized via a cross-chain multi-call transaction.

 ![avatar](./2hop-transfer.svg)